Railway accidents in Victoria: Kerang, 2007

 On 5 June 2007 a semi-trailer truck ran into the side of a southbound three-carriage V/Line passenger train at a level crossing north of Kerang, where the Yungera railway line crosses the Murray Valley Highway.
 11 passengers on the train were killed.

 Cheltenham, 2008

-On 10 May 2008 former Saddle Club star Jessica Jacobs died instantly from her injuries when she was hit by a train after stumbling off the City-bound platform.
+On 10 May 2008 former Saddle Club star Jessica Jacobs stumbled off a platform at Cheltenham railway station and was hit by a train.

 Dandenong, 2008

 On 18 November 2008 one person was killed in level crossing accident.

 Clayton, 2011

 On 8 April 2011 a woman was struck and killed by a train just after midday at Clayton station.

 Cheltenham, 2012

 On 16 March 2012 a man was killed when a train crashed into his car at the Cheltenham Railway Station in peak hour.

 Werribee, 2012

 On 25 May 2012, a woman was killed after a train smashed into a car on a level crossing in Werribee in Melbourne's west.

 Police said the 65-year-old woman was a passenger in a Toyota Corolla which stopped on the tracks of the Cherry St level crossing before it was hit by a city-bound goods train at 5:45 pm.
 Police believe the vehicle in front had broken down causing the Toyota to stop on the tracks.
 The woman died at the scene while the driver, a woman in her 30s, was freed from the car and taken to The Alfred hospital in a stable condition.